hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

 - in the future, if we want to add back dynamic namespace capability, it will probably take the form of editing the config file and adding a local API that reloads the config dynamically

 Clean up the `/namespaces/{ns}` and `/namespaces/{ns}/status` APIs to be a little more organized.

+Clean up all namespace database operations to happen from Namespace Manager.
+Pass a pointer to the namespace object to any other managers that need it.
             </td>
         </tr>
     </table>